 This brief article covers orthotics or orthoses providing tips about what you might expect when this form of treatment for your foot is recommended.
 Can you buy your own for example and what is a prescription?
 Who should you avoid when being sold an orthosis.
 Read this article by podiatrist and a former orthotic director without adverts and sales pitch.

-What does a podiatric surgeon do and how do we distinguish this profession that is now over 40 years old in the UK from podiatrists, doctors, medical surgeons and chiropodists.
-This brief article helps enquirers in the UK make that distinction.
+What does a podiatric surgeon do and how do we distinguish this profession that is now over 40 years old in the UK.
+This brief article helps enquirers in the UK make that distinction with links to relevant sites.
+Further enquiries to the official bodies are recommended for those wishing to seek a career in podiatric surgery.

 Take bruised heel.
 Relatively unknown if not poorly described.
 The condition is mixed up with other forms of heel pain such as plantar fasciitis.
 David, a podiatrist and keen user of the gym writes about his own heel pain and how to deal with it.